rich-iannone/messaging/README.md

 Example for Emitting Messages
 -----------------------------

 Below is a function that uses the `emit_message()` function to just display a message.
 Within the main function body, we can create/collect character and numeric values and compose our message with a combination of these function-scope objects and templating strings in the `emit_message()` function.
 Unnamed argument values are components of the message, and several of these can be included (newlines will separate them).
 Named arguments (e.g., `number = 3`, `level = "high"`, etc.) provide values (numerical or textual) for the message components.
-Using curly braces, we can provide placeholders for interpolation of those named values.
+Using curly braces, we can provide placeholders for interpolation of those named values (e.g., `The number is {number} and this is considered {level}`).

 If there is interpolation of numerical values, there is also the option to provide singular and plural forms of words in the relevant statements.
-Simply enclose the singular and plural alternatives in parentheses and the function will finalized the statement based on the associated numerical value.
+Simply enclose the singular and plural alternatives in parentheses and the function will finalize the statement based on the associated numerical value.
 Some syntax examples are: `(is/are)`, `analys(is/es)`, `result(s)`.

 Here is the `yield_a_message()` function.